|4||Oak Park, Michigan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Antonio air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in San Antonio is currently 1.9 times the WHO annual air quality guideline value

 Moderate 58 US AQI